systemlibrary/systemlibrary-common-episerver/README.md

 Includes cache, auth, CMS, TinyMCE, routing, cookies, and shared view locations

 ## Latest Release Notes
-- 8.4.0.5
+- 8.4.0.6
-- ErrorPageResponse: ignores autodiscover.xml requests (fix)
+- ParentLinkFactory in DXP uses the con string not from AppSettings (fix)
+- RenderServerSideComponent displays stack trace on site if in QA and Test too (fix)
 - Updated deps

 #### Version history